HAT-P-2b: Physical properties

-This indicates its mean density is twice that of Earth and its surface gravity approximately 24 times that on Earth, almost equal to the Sun.
+This indicates its mean density is twice that of Earth and its surface gravity approximately 24 times that of Earth, almost equal to the Sun.

 In addition to heat from its primary star, tidal heating is thought to have played a significant role in this planet's evolution.

 Orbit

-Planetary orbital period is 5 days 15 hours, and inclination is such what it crosses directly in front of the star as viewed from Earth.
+The planetary orbital period is 5 days 15 hours, and its inclination is such that it crosses directly in front of the star as viewed from Earth.
 The orbit is very eccentric, ranging from 4.90 million to 15.36 million miles from the star.

 As of August 2008, the most recent calculation of HAT-P-2b's Rossiter–McLaughlin effect and so spin-orbit angle was that of Winn in 2007 but Loeillet has in 2008 disputed it.
-For Winn this is +1 ± 13 degrees.
-The study in 2012, have determined the planetary orbit is probably aligned with the equatorial plane of the star, misalignment equal to 9°.
+For Winn, this is +1 ± 13 degrees.
+The study in 2012 determined the planetary orbit is probably aligned with the equatorial plane of the star, with misalignment equal to 9°.

-Other planets in system
+Other planets in the system

-It has been suggested that there is a second outer planet perturbing HAT-P-2b, although thus far, this has neither been proven or disproven.
+It has been suggested that there is a second outer planet perturbing HAT-P-2b.
+In 2023, the presence of a second planet, HAT-P-2c, was confirmed.